-Caitlyn Jenner Reportedly Using Tristan Thompson In Hopes Of Meeting Khloe Kardashian’s Daughter True
+Caitlyn Jenner Reportedly Using Tristan Thompson In Hopes Of Meeting Khloe Kardashian’s Daughter, True

 The insider went on to reveal that Thompson “felt sorry” for Jenner and even apologized for Kardashian’s behavior towards her.
 Tristan and Caitlyn even allegedly bonded over being in a relationship with the Kardashian women, and that Thompson “promised” Jenner that she could be in baby True’s life.

 As previously reported by the Inquisitr, Khloe Kardashian and Tristan Thompson are set to return to L.A. this summer now that the NBA season is officially over.
 The pair are allegedly not planning to live together when they get back to California, and little True will likely live with Khloe.
-However, the baby could also spend time at Tristan’s home, which could be an opportunity for the NBA star to allow Caitlyn Jenner to come and meet he and Khloe’s daughter.
+However, the baby could also spend time at Tristan’s home, which could be an opportunity for the NBA star to allow Caitlyn Jenner to come and meet him and baby True.

 Of course, since Khloe Kardashian and Tristan Thompson have been on the rocks following his shocking cheating scandal back in April, it seems that Tristan may not want to rock the boat when it comes to his relationship with Khloe, whom he is said to be be fighting with “nonstop.”